Tom Söderberg

 Tom Gunnar Söderberg (born 25 August 1987) is a Swedish former professional footballer who played as a center back.
-Beginning his career with BK Häcken in 2006, he went on to represent IF Elfsborg, Apollon Smyrni, and Sogndal before retiring at Dalkurd FF in 2016.
+Beginning his career with BK Häcken in 2006, he went on to represent IF Elfsborg, Apollon Smyrnis, and Sogndal before retiring at Dalkurd FF in 2016.
 He won one cap for the Sweden national team in 2010.

 Club career

 After spending his youth years in Norwegian side Viking FK, he transferred to Häcken in his home country in 2006.
 He stayed there for six seasons, playing a total of 108 games in all competitions and scoring 10 goals.
 As a Bosman player before the 2013 season, he signed a three-year contract for IF Elfsborg.

-Although he played 18 games and scored 3 goals for Elfsborg, he was loaned out to Greek side Apollon Smyrni.
+Although he played 18 games and scored 3 goals for Elfsborg, he was loaned out to Greek side Apollon Smyrnis.
 After six months in the Greek club, the loan deal ended, and a new loan deal to Norwegian side Sogndal was signed.
 The club has secured an option to buy the player after the 2014 season.

 On March 25, 2015 he returned to BK Häcken.